 The company’s contributions to television’s technological history have certainly not received the attention they deserve, in part because the Television Committee formed in 1935 made its decisions before Scophony’s technologies had been fully developed, and because no complete Scophony television sets survive today either in museums or private collections.

-The most complete Scophony television in existence can be seen here in Bradford, on public display in Experience TV.
+The most complete Scophony television in existence belongs to our collection and can be seen here in Bradford.

 How was the Scophony television scanner used?